rgammelby/H3/Lagerstyringsprojekt/user_stories.md

  ### Acceptance criteria

+## Story - Send Extend Request

+As a user, I need to be able to send request to extend a current borrow.

+ ### Acceptance criteria

+ * User is able to access their borrowing page
+ * User had a valid ongoing borrow
+ * User has access to input fields for new return date
+ * User is able to save changes to input fields containing relevant information
+ * A request will be sent to admin, waniting to be confirmed

+ ## Story - Cancle a booking

+ As a user, I need to be able to cancle a future booking, without needing admin confirmation

+ ### Acceptance criteria

+ * User is able to access their borrowing page
+ * User had a valid future booking (being confirmed by an admin)
+ * User can click a cancle button
+ * User is able to confirm cancellation

  ## Story - Search for Equipment by Device Name

  As a user, I want to be able to search for specific devices by their name, so that I can find the device I would like to loan.